 The report comes in the background of Mombasa residents reminiscing about the days when the beach was farther into where the ocean is now.
 They used to play volleyball on the beach in the evening, one resident said, but because the tides come in early and much harder now, they can't do that anymore.
 Another resident disclosed that the water is now getting up to his fence.
 Heritage sites are also under threat, with the walls of Fort Jesus being eroded by the waves.
 Ms Fatma Twahir, the principal curator at Fort Jesus, says a sea wall was proposed to prevent further erosion of the walls, and climate change is to blame.

 A similar situation plays out in Dar-es-Salaam, Tanzania.
 In Dar, five million residents are living in a low-lying city surrounded by an ever-rising sea.
 In addition to the rising sea levels, heavy rainfall in Dar is flooding entire neighbourhoods each year.
 Water accumulates in the flat city, eroding the foundations of buildings.
 Even when residents expend all efforts keeping homes dry – sometimes permanently cementing the bottom-half of their front doors - the stagnant water erodes the outer walls and causes them to flake away.

-Climate change was largely caused by the developed world and yet it is the developing world that will pay the most for it.
-This hits Africa especially hard, as the continent, due to its status as a continent full of developing nations, is not in a financial position to adequately deal with the harsh realities of climate change.
+Climate change was largely caused by the developed world, and yet it is the developing world that will pay the most for it.
+This hits Africa especially hard, as most African countries are not in the financial position to adequately deal with the harsh realities of climate change.
 And yet, as the world discusses climate action, Africa is often left out of the discussion.
 Tales like those of Mombasa, Dar-es-salaam, and Saint-Louis are barely told.
-It is high time we started telling those stories.
+It is high time we started telling these stories.
 It is high time we show the world what climate change is doing to Africa.

 Header Image Credit: Nation Media Group